droc101/raytracer-c/README.md

 and extract it to the root of the project as "SDL2".
 - Download [SDL2_Mixer 2.8.0 w64](https://github.com/libsdl-org/SDL_mixer/releases/download/release-2.8.0/SDL2_mixer-devel-2.8.0-mingw.zip)
 and extract it to the root of the project as "SDL2_Mixer".
+- (**Windows Only**) Download [GLEW 2.2.0 w64](https://github.com/nigels-com/glew/releases/download/glew-2.2.0/glew-2.2.0-win32.zip) and extract it to the root of the project as "glew" (This just works™ on Linux, because Linux.)

 Make sure you have [FindSDL2.cmake](https://github.com/tcbrindle/sdl2-cmake-scripts/blob/master/FindSDL2.cmake) and [FindSDL2_mixer.cmake](https://github.com/tcbrindle/sdl2-cmake-scripts/blob/master/FindSDL2_mixer.cmake) in your CMake modules directory.